Linear Discriminant Analysis with the Randomized Kaczmarz Method: Randomized Kaczmarz LDA

+Theorem \ref{eqn:mainresult} shows the expected change in the LDA discriminant function if we employ the RK solution in lieu of the full-data least squares solution.
+In particular, Theorem \ref{eqn:mainresult} shows how this expected difference depends on the following: 1) quantities that depend on the data such as the conditioning of $\mx$, 2) how well the linear model fits the data (as quantified by $r^\star$), and 3) choices in the RK algorithm such as the step-size $c$, the sampling probabilities $p_{i}$, and the number of iterates $K$.

-Notice that the last term in \eqref{eqn:mainresult} contains the radius, or convergence horizon, described in Section \ref{sec:intro}.
-First, we recall that the horizon is positive given the definitions of $\tilde{\alpha}$ and $c$.
-Additionally, we observe how the dependence on $c$ enables a trade-off between the size of the convergence horizon and convergence speed: a smaller step-size $c$ enables a smaller horizon but also results in slower convergence.
-Finally, we highlight how this radius depends on elements that are fixed for any given dataset with labels $\vy$, training data $\mx$, and new unlabeled data $\mtx$.
+The last term in \eqref{eqn:mainresult} contains the radius, or convergence horizon, described in Section \ref{sec:intro}.
+This horizon is positive given the definitions of $\tilde{\alpha}$ and $c$.
+Additionally, the dependence on $c$ enables a trade-off between the size of the horizon and convergence speed: a smaller $c$ enables a smaller horizon but also results in slower convergence.
+This radius depends on elements that are independent of the algorithm for any given dataset with labels $\vy$, training data $\mx$, and new unlabeled data $\mtx$.
 For example, the size of the radius depends on how close $\vy$ is to the column space of $\mx$ as indicated by the residual $r^{\star}$ and the conditioning of $\mx$.
 In particular, we observe how Theorem \ref{thm:expecteddiffXbeta} depends on the conditioning of $\mx$.
 Notice that from \cite[(3)]{strohmer2009randomized} we obtain $1 \le \frac{\kappa(\mx)}{p+1} \le k^{2}(\mx)$, where $k(\mx)$ is the traditional condition number defined by the ratio of the largest singular value of $\mx$ to its smallest singular value.
 If $\mx$ is perfectly conditioned so that $k(\mx) = 1$, then $\kappa(\mx) = p+1$.
 Moreover, $\kappa(\mx)$ increases as conditioning worsens.
 Therefore, the bound in Theorem \ref{thm:expecteddiffXbeta} is larger when $\mx$ is poorly conditioned and is smaller when $\mx$ is well-conditioned.

-We now obtain results on the number of iterations $k$ required to achieve an expected prediction error tolerance $\epsilon$ that follow directly from Theorem \ref{thm:expecteddiffXbeta}.
-For any desired tolerance $\epsilon > 0$ and suitably chosen sampling probabilities $p_{i}$, we have the following.
+We next observe the number of iterations $k$ required to achieve an expected discriminant function error tolerance $\epsilon$.
+This follows directly from Theorem \ref{thm:expecteddiffXbeta} and holds for any desired tolerance $\epsilon > 0$ and suitably chosen sampling probabilities $p_{i}$.

-\begin{corollary} Given a tolerance $\epsilon > 0$, a step-size of
+\begin{corollary} Given a tolerance $0 < \epsilon < \frac{1}{2}$, a step-size of

 is sufficient to ensure that after